lhcopetti/HaskellTootyFSM/README.md

 Do you wish to get close to Tooty (Y/n)?
 ```

-OBS: Use the [Git Bash Shell](https://git-for-windows.github.io/) should you have that installed (seriously, why wouldn't you?).
+Use the [Git Bash Shell](https://git-for-windows.github.io/) should you have that installed (seriously, why wouldn't you?).
 After the code page configuration, I couldn't notice any misbehavior regarding the enconding part.